 - An introspective pass against the underlying data to figure out the general shape and type of what is being returned from the query process

-- Automated checks against each row to remove outliers and errors
+- Automated checks against each of the data rows to remove outliers and errors

 - Code to convert each record into a standard format and insert into the data frame